Sunamganj Medical College

 Sunamganj Medical College is a Government medical college in Bangladesh.
 It is located in the Sunamganj District of Sylhet Division, by the side of the Sunamganj – Sylhet highway and east part of river Surma.

 It offers a five-year medical education course leading to an MBBS degree.
 Bangabandhu Medical College, Sunamganj affiliated under Sylhet Medical University for 2020-2021, 2021-2022,2022-2023 session MBBS course.

 Location

-Bangabandhu Medical College and Hospital is being constructed in Madanpur area on the west side of Sunamganj-Sylhet road and on the east bank of Surma river (between the road and river).
+Sunamganj Medical College and Hospital is being constructed in Madanpur area on the west side of Sunamganj-Sylhet road and on the east bank of Surma river (between the road and river).

 History

 The Government of Bangladesh built this medical college hospital to ensure the health care of the people of Haor area.
 Prime Minister Sheikh Hasina approved the project worth Tk 1,107.89 crore at the ECNEC meeting titled 'Bangabandhu Sunamganj Medical College and Hospital'.
 50 students who have passed the MBBS admission test in 2020-21 are getting admission in this medical college.

 The newly constructed Dakshin Sunamganj Upazila Health Complex will conduct lessons for the students of Primary Medical College.